 A short tale free for you all to read.
-I have called it "The Dread" it is still worth a read and will only take you a minuite or two.
-I have also added some cool pics to enhance it.
+I have called it "The Dread" it is worth a read and will only take you a minute or two.
+I have also added some cool pics to enhance your reading experience.
 Hope that you like it.

 Panic in the river lands, a beast, unseen and unknown haunted the night.
 It was of the faerie, we could smell its essence but we knew nothing of it, it was different from all that we had known before and being eternal we thought that we knew everything.

 The world was changing, not only for the fae but the folk of the land, I could hear them talking at night when they walked their dogs along my river banks.
 Strange words were often used but sometimes I could work out their meaning, other times no matter how I puzzled over them I was left with no idea what they were talking about. “global warming” and “changing weather patterns” I found easy to follow.
 The summers; often wet and rainy, had grown warmer, the winters wetter and windier but losing the biting cold I remembered from earlier times.

 There were new and different fish in the waters where my river met the sea, a few even ventured into my river but they were only fish and so I let them live there as long as they could.

 On the full moon, when the mermen and maids came to the shore, I talked with them about the fish and the seals that once basked upon the rocks at my river mouth and all sighed, a forlorn look crossing faces that were normally joyful.